briandrum/codes.forchagrin.com/_chapters/chapter-501-general-provisions-and-penalty.md

-13. _(m)_ "Contraband" means any property that is illegal for a person to acquire or possess under a statute, ordinance, or rule, or that a trier of fact lawfully determines to be illegal to possess by reason of the property’s involvement in an offense.
-“Contraband” includes, but is not limited to, all of the following:
+13. _(m)_ "Contraband" means any property that is illegal for a person to acquire or possess under a statute, ordinance, or rule, or that a trier of fact lawfully determines to be illegal to possess by reason of the property's involvement in an offense.
+"Contraband" includes, but is not limited to, all of the following:

     1. _(1)_ Any controlled substance, as defined in Ohio R.C.
 3719.01, or any